Magnetic field: Quantum electrodynamics

+The classical electromagnetic field incorporated into quantum mechanics forms what is known as the semi-classical theory of radiation.
+However, it is not able to make experimentally observed predictions such as spontaneous emission process or Lamb shift implying the need for quantization of fields.
 In modern physics, the electromagnetic field is understood to be not a classical field, but rather a quantum field; it is represented not as a vector of three numbers at each point, but as a vector of three quantum operators at each point.
 The most accurate modern description of the electromagnetic interaction (and much else) is quantum electrodynamics (QED), which is incorporated into a more complete theory known as the Standard Model of particle physics.

 In QED, the magnitude of the electromagnetic interactions between charged particles (and their antiparticles) is computed using perturbation theory.
 These rather complex formulas produce a remarkable pictorial representation as Feynman diagrams in which virtual photons are exchanged.

 Predictions of QED agree with experiments to an extremely high degree of accuracy: currently about 10−12 (and limited by experimental errors); for details see precision tests of QED.
 This makes QED one of the most accurate physical theories constructed thus far.

 All equations in this article are in the classical approximation, which is less accurate than the quantum description mentioned here.
 However, under most everyday circumstances, the difference between the two theories is negligible.